Continuously variable transmission

-A continuously variable transmission (CVT) is an automated transmission that can change through a continuous range of gear ratios, typically resulting in better fuel economy in gasoline applications.
+A continuously variable transmission (CVT) is an automatic transmission that can change through a continuous range of gear ratios, typically resulting in better fuel economy in gasoline applications.
 This contrasts with other transmissions that provide a limited number of gear ratios in fixed steps.
 The flexibility of a CVT with suitable control may allow the engine to operate at a constant angular velocity while the vehicle moves at varying speeds.

 Thus, CVT has a simpler structure, longer internal component lifespan in theory, and potentially greater durability.
-Compared to traditional automatic transmissions, it offers lower fuel consumption and is more environmentally friendly.
+Compared to traditional or standard automatic transmissions, it offers lower fuel consumption and greater environmental friendliness.

-CVTs are used in cars, tractors, side-by-sides, motor scooters, snowmobiles, bicycles, and earthmoving equipment.
+CVTs are used in cars, tractors, side-by-sides, motor scooters, snowmobiles, bicycles, and heavy equipment.
 The most common type of CVT uses two pulleys connected by a belt or chain; however, several other designs have also been used at times.